-Finish is a coating applied to wood that helps keep it sealed and protected from destructive forces.
+The finish is a coating applied to wood that helps keep it sealed and protected from destructive forces.
 There are a variety of wood finishes available that offer an array of aesthetic and protective values for wood.
-In most cases finish will either be in the form of a paint or a stain.
+In most cases, the finish will either be in the form of a paint or a stain.

-- Paint is effective in protecting wood due to the fact that is creates a seal with an opaque film.
+- Paint is effective in protecting wood because it creates a seal with an opaque film.
 This multi-colored option will cover the grain of the wood, while sometimes leaving behind its texture.
 Paints provide a solid color on the wood and can last up to 5-7 years, although maintenance may need to be kept to avoid any chipping off of the paint

 - Stain finishes are relatively easy to apply, resistant to peeling, and have the ability to bring out the grain and texture of the wood.
 Stains come in a variety of styles and are the perfect way to add some character to the natural look of the wood.
 Most stains need to be re-finished on a yearly basis.